 Common dosing and use questions:

 · Less is more as we have seen with the biphasic aspect of THC’s effects.

-– How often should I dose?
-Depends.
+· Depends.
 In general, THC can be dosed at night before bed to minimize side effects and CBD can be dosed throughout the day.
 Patients can benefit from multiple different delivery methods throughout the day/night depending upon their condition and desired effects of the medication.

-· Can be long term depending on what’s being treated.
+· Can be long-term depending on what’s being treated.
 Cannabis is not a silver bullet and requires patience and diligence.
 (Theisen, E. (n.d.).

-· Tolerance to cannabis develops more slowly than tolerance to heroin, nicotine, alcohol or cocaine.
+· Tolerance to cannabis develops more slowly than tolerance to heroin, nicotine, alcohol, or cocaine.
 But is still develops.
-Patients using the lowest effective dosage may have to increase their dosage if needed overtime.
+Patients using the lowest effective dosage may have to increase their dosage if needed over time.
 Taking a drug holiday away from marijuana use may help with tolerance issues.
 Talk with your medical provider regarding this.

-– What about abuse or addiction with marijuana?
-The National Institute on Drug Abuse reported on studies that suggest 30 percent of those who use marijuana may have some degree of “marijuana use disorder”.
+· The National Institute on Drug Abuse reported on studies that suggest 30 percent of those who use marijuana may have some degree of “marijuana use disorder”.
 The researchers report the use disorder can morph into an addiction when the person can’t stop using the drug even when it interferes with their daily activities.
 (NIDA, 2018).
 If you believe you are having issues with use, abuse or addiction issues, please contact your medical provider for assistance.

-Micro-dosing has been shown to be more effective for aliments such as neuropathic pain, according to a study conducted by the Medicinal Cannabis Research Center at the University of California.
+Micro-dosing has been shown to be more effective for ailments such as neuropathic pain, according to a study conducted by the Medicinal Cannabis Research Center at the University of California.
 Micro-dosing is using 2.5mg of cannabis throughout the day to allow for patients to function properly around others without looking/acting stoned or inebriated (Smith, 2016).

 · Patients are often using marijuana for pain management, either as an adjunct to current pain management therapies or as solitary treatment.
 Knowing marijuana does enhance opiate effects is important.
 It is reported that 5mg of THC is equivalent to 30mg of codeine (Wolski, K. (n.d.).
 Studies are showing that cannabis use in combination with opioids for pain management enables patients to decrease and eventually stop the opioids.

-– What does green testing mean?
-Patients in the dispensary have the opportunity to talk with their budtender about the quality of their medicinal product.
-Patients need to ask and ensure products are green tested – testing by the laboratory of the product to help ensure the lack of pesticides, fungicides, herbicides, heavy metals or other contaminants in their medicine.
+· Patients in the dispensary can talk with their budtender about the quality of their medicinal product.
+Patients need to ask and ensure products are green tested – testing by the laboratory of the product to help ensure the lack of pesticides, fungicides, herbicides, heavy metals, or other contaminants in their medicine.
 Don’t be afraid to ask to see the reports.
 All quality products should have this information available (Wolski, K. (n.d.).

 American Thoracic Society (ATS).
 (2017).
 Smoking Marijuana and the Lungs.
 Am Journal Respiratory Critical Care Med.
 195: P5-6. https://www.thoracic.org/patients/patient-resources/resources/marijuana.pdf